Douglas Haig, 1st Earl Haig: Spring offensives

+Haig as commander of the First Army.

 Lack of shells at these offensives was, along with First Sea Lord John Fisher's resignation over the failed Dardanelles Campaign, a cause of the fall of the Liberal Government (19 May).
 Haig did not approve of the Northcliffe press attacks on Kitchener, whom he thought a powerful military voice against the folly of civilians like Churchill (despite the fact that Kitchener was an opponent of the strong General Staff which Haig wanted to see).
 French had been leaking information about the shell shortage to Charles à Court Repington of The Times, whom Haig detested and which he likened to "carrying on with a whore".
 French also communicated with Conservative leaders and to David Lloyd George who became Minister of Munitions in the new coalition government.

 Haig was asked by Clive Wigram (one of the King's press staff) to smooth relations between French and Kitchener.
 At Robertson's suggestion, Haig received Kitchener at his HQ (despite French's attempt to block the meeting), where they shared their concerns about French.
 The two men met again in London (14 July), whilst Haig was receiving his Knight Grand Cross of the Order of the Bath (awarded on French's recommendation after Neuve Chapelle) from the King, who also complained to him about French.
 Over lunch with the King and Kitchener, Haig remarked that the best time to sack French would have been after the retreat to the Marne; it was agreed that the men would correspond in confidence.

 Haig had long thought French petty, jealous, unbalanced, overly quick to meddle in party politics and easily manipulated by Henry Wilson.
 Haig was increasingly irritated by French's changes of orders and mercurial changes of mood as to the length of the war, which French now expected to last into 1916.
 Haig still thought Germany might collapse by November, although at the same time he was sending a memo to the War Office recommending that the BEF, now numbering 25 divisions, be equipped with the maximum number of heavy guns, ready for a huge decisive battle, 36 divisions strong in 1916.